lake-wg/authz/draft-ietf-lake-authz.md

 where

-* SCOPE is an opaque field provided by the application
+* OPAQUE_INFO is an opaque field provided by the application.
 * H(message_1) is the hash of EDHOC message_1, calculated from the associated voucher request, see {{voucher_request}}.
 * CRED_V is the CWT Claims Set {{RFC8392}} containing the public authentication key of V, see {{V_2}}